mantisbt-plugins/BanSpam/README.md

 - Do you want to check during logon yes/no?
 - Do you want to check during signup?
 - What is the contact e-mail (if any)?
+- What is the minimum number of issues to allow approval always (language check)?
+- What is the minimum number of notes to allow approval always  (language check)?

 # Bulk upload ip-ranges